 After compiling user interviews and user flows, I started to plan out the structure of the website through various sketches.

-Based on what users valued in a maintenance software, I organized the content within the home page to focus on showcasing how customers can get their ROI through Cetaris.
-While initially I had incorporated an ROI calculator within the home page of my designs, we later decided to move it into the second release because of time constraint.
+Based on what users value in a maintenance software, I organized the content within the home page to focus on showcasing how customers can get their ROI through Cetaris.
+While initially, I had incorporated an ROI calculator within the home page of my designs, we later decided to move it into the second release because of time constraints.

 Responsive design was really important during the re-design of the website.
 In the past, on mobile devices, the text was hard to read and did not meet accessibility guidelines.
 Furthermore, the speed of the website was slower to load on mobile, meaning a delayed experience and often times a bounce.

 I set up and ran basic test sessions of the website designs to see if users are able to navigate the website.
 After having 5 people go through the prototype, most found it easy and intuitive to find the information they need.
 They all thought the increased text size helped with readability compared with the old website.

 With my colleague, we worked with a third-party developer to bring the finalized design concepts to life using Zeplin.
 We communicated once a week to check in with his progress and documented any issues we caught within an excel sheet.